 For more information contact Angela Baxter, the school's SEND Coordinator via the school office on 01444 415264 or email@example.com.

 The following documents provide families with information about how we meet the needs of all children.

 Click here for our SEND Information report

-Click here for Warden Park Primary Academy SEND policy for parents
+Click here for Warden Park Primary Academy Inclusion policy

 Click here for 'A Protocol to support parental engagement during the education journey for children and young people with special educational needs and/or disabilities.'